flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

   - The colour palette is particularly bland since this mode is the only one allowing the largest number of layers.
 - **Mode 1**: 2 layers with 16 colours each + 1 layer with 4 colours.
   - One layer can be split into foreground and background.
-  - This is the most common mode useed.
+  - This is the most common mode used.
 - **Mode 2**: 2 layers with 16 colours each.
   - This mode has an extra effect: Layers can have each of their columns scrolled independently (similarly to [GameBoy](game-boy#graphics) effects but vertically scrolled).
 - **Mode 3**: 1 Background layer with 128 colours + 1 Background with 16 colours.